 One of the biggest misconceptions when it comes to marijuana use is that it’s not addictive, so it doesn’t have any withdrawal symptoms.
 In reality, both of these ideas are incorrect — weed is addictive, and it can trigger withdrawal symptoms.

 According to the NIH, studies show that as many as 30% of people who try marijuana end up having a marijuana use disorder, so the drug is quite addictive.
-Potential withdrawal symptoms coming off of frequent marijuana use are:
+Potential withdrawal symptoms when coming off of frequent marijuana use include:

 • Aggression